Predictive policing: Concerns

-Predictive policing faces issues that affect its effectiveness.
-Obioha mentions several concerns raised about predictive policing.
-High costs and limited use prevent more widespread use, especially among poorer countries.
-Another issue that affects predictive policing is that it relies on human input to determine patterns.
-Flawed data can lead to biased and possibly racist results.
-Technology cannot predict crime, it can only weaponize proximity to policing.
-Though it is claimed to be unbiased data, communities of color and low income are the most targeted.
-It should also be noted that not all crime is reported, making the data vulnerable to selection bias, which can be inaccurate.
+Predictive policing faces extensive criticism for its low reliability, high cost, and its potential to reproduce existing prejudices.
+Predictive policing relies on human input to construct patterns, and flawed data can lead to biased and possibly racist results.
+Though data is claimed to be unbiased, communities of color and low income are the most targeted.
+Furthermore, some crime remains unreported, making the data vulnerable to selection bias, leading to inaccuracies.

+In a 2016 study published in Significance, Kristian Lum and William Isaac applied the PredPol algorithm to drug crime data from Oakland, California, and reported that the model directed police disproportionately to neighborhoods with higher proportions of Black and low-income residents, while public health survey data showed that drug use was more evenly distributed across the city.
+Lum and Isaac attributed this disparity to biases that exist within the underlying arrest data, rather than the actual algorithm itself.
+Researchers in algorithmic fairness have described this dynamic as a feedback loop, and Barocas, Hardt, and Narayanan have argued that effects of feedback loops are difficult to address with technical changes alone; the complications arise from an underlying issue with training data rather than the models themselves.

+Mathematical analysis shows that even with perfectly unbiased data, neighborhoods subjected to higher surveillance rates will experience exponentially more false alerts—not because of differing crime rates, but because of how probabilities compound at scale.
+A neighborhood monitored four times as intensively can see over twenty times more false flags.
+Such systems also hit critical thresholds beyond which false alerts become essentially certain.
+This suggests that differential impact on minority communities may be structurally inevitable as a matter of mathematics, not fixable through better algorithms or cleaner data.

 In 2020, following protests against police brutality, a group of mathematicians published a letter in Notices of the American Mathematical Society urging colleagues to stop work on predictive policing.
 Over 1,500 other mathematicians joined the proposed boycott.

 Some applications of predictive policing have targeted minority neighborhoods and lack feedback loops.

-Cities throughout the United States are enacting legislation to restrict the use of predictive policing technologies and other "invasive" intelligence-gathering techniques within their jurisdictions.
+Several cities throughout the United States have enacted legislation to restrict the use of predictive policing technologies and other "invasive" intelligence-gathering techniques within their jurisdictions.
 Following the introduction of predictive policing as a crime reduction strategy, via the results of an algorithm created through the use of the software PredPol, the city of Santa Cruz, California experienced a decline in the number of burglaries reaching almost 20% in the first six months the program was in place.
 Despite this, in late June 2020 in the aftermath of the murder of George Floyd in Minneapolis, Minnesota along with a growing call for increased accountability amongst police departments, the Santa Cruz City Council voted in favor of a complete ban on the use of predictive policing technology.